 Playful, boundary-merging art reflecting on the rituals of everyday life, set against the backdrop of an old-school loft space on the Bowery.

-The art here is quirky, unexpected, and woven from an anthropological point of view.
-Think sculptures made from LEGO, paintings sewn from dresses, and video installations that feel like movie sets.
+The art here is quirky and unexpected, woven from an anthropological point of view.
+Think sculptures made from LEGO, paintings sewn from dresses, and video installations that feel like movie sets and take you into an artist’s world.

 Want to know where art is headed next?
 Here are the ones to watch.